microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 1. Find the logical server in the Azure Portal.
 1. Select **Microsoft Entra ID** on the left-hand menu in the portal.
 1. Select **Set Admin** on the right hand page in the portal.
 1. Search and find your Microsoft Entra account.
-Select your user and click Select.
+Select your user and click **Select**.
-1. Click Save.
+1. Click **Save**.
 This operation will take a few seconds to complete.
-1. In SSMS, connect using this new Microsoft Entra account similar to the documentation at https://learn.microsoft.com/en-us/sql/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial?view=sql-server-ver16#authentication-example-using-ssms.
-Your choice of authentication method depend on your your Entra account has been setup.
-Often you wil use Active Directory - Universal with MFA support.
-For instructor lead workshops, your instructor will provide this information for you.
+1. In SSMS, connect using this new Microsoft Entra account similar to the documentation at https://learn.microsoft.com/sql/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial?view=sql-server-ver16#authentication-example-using-ssms.
+Your choice of authentication method depends on how your Entra account has been setup.
+Often you will use *Active Directory - Universal with MFA support*.
+For instructor led workshops, your instructor will provide this information for you.
 1. Find another Microsoft Entra account to add as a user.
 For instructor led workshops, your instructor will provide this information for you.
 1. In a query window, execute the following query: